The First Immortal

 If the new star we’d made didn’t kill the dark planet, we’d shatter it instead.

-We knew most of the S.R.’s would be overwhelmed and reversed by Strigoi death-bots.
+We knew most of the S.R.’s would be overwhelmed and reversed by Strigoi weapons.

 “…but they can’t stop every last one.”
 I grinned in my cockpit.
 “And when the chain-reaction starts, we’ll break this planet.
 You’ll see.”

 The young pilot stared at XV Prime.
-The planet’s coal-black surface teemed with Strigoi death-machines, its dark towers housing billions of our enemy.
+The planet’s coal-black surface teemed with Strigoi death-machines, the dark towers housing billions of our enemy.

 The poor kid shivered.

 He sees them.